top of page

 6. Being distracted

-However, horseback riding is a unique sport in the sense that there is also a horse involved, a 1000 lbs animal with a mind and emotions of its own.
+However, horseback riding is a unique sport because there is also a horse involved.
 Even if you show up to your ride rested, fed, and ready to work, your horse can still throw off your game.
-Equestrians don't only have to deal with themselves, but their equine athletes as well.
-Our horses are just as likely to have an off day and might just not be able to perform on par.
-Just like humans, horses can be:

 Two horses laying down